vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 But pre-generating sentences is cheaper, and we can still adapt to the user's performance using the scoring system.
 - **Cognate ratios:**
 Originally, I scored sentences using a weighted combination of GPT-4's judgments and the percentage of cognate words in the sentence.
-This is a bad idea because it treats all cognate words equally.
+This is a bad idea because it treats all cognate words equally, leading to inaccurate scoring.
 For example, "ouvre" and "technologie" are both cognates but the latter is much easier to understand.
 I plan to return to this idea, using a system that gives better scores to some cognate words.